These Baked Vegan Onion Rings are super easy to make with none of the mess that comes with fried onion rings. They are light and crispy.

 You could also reheat them in the microwave, but they won't be as crispy.

-These vegan onion rings will last up to 4 days in an airtight container in the fridge.
+These crispy onion rings will last up to 4 days in an airtight container in the fridge.

 🧅 What Type of Onions To Use

-You can use yellow, white, or sweet onions depending upon your tastes.
+You can use yellow, white, or sweet onions depending on your tastes.

 - Brushing (or spraying) the onion rings with olive oil is necessary for crispiness.